mirdan08/SoldierArmuino/README.md

 ## final notes

-This repo is intended for the commissioner as a manual and documentation of our work, we where inexperienced during the realization but managed to create a solid working implementation.
+This repo is intended for the commissioner as a manual and documentation of our work, we were inexperienced during the realization but managed to create a solid working implementation.

 Special thanks to @Mitra98t for the custom made war sounds.